 The next step is to configure both computers to use the USB cable as a network adapter.

 First, you have to configure the computer that has access to the Internet.
 On this computer, open Network Connections (Start, Settings, Network Connections).
 There you will see the network adapters located on your computer.
 In our case, “Local Area Connection” was the network adapter that connected our PC to the Internet (to our broadband router) and “Local Area Connection 2” was the USB-USB cable.
 See Figure 9.

-Right click on the network card that is connecting your PC to the Internet (“Local Area Connection,” in our case), choose Properties, and, in the window that will appear, click on Advanced tab.
+Right-click on the network card that is connecting your PC to the Internet (“Local Area Connection,” in our case), choose Properties, and, in the window that will appear, click on the Advanced tab.
 There, check the box “Allow other network users to connect through this computer’s Internet connection.”
 Depending on your Windows XP version, there will be a drop-down menu called “Home networking connection,” where you should select the USB cable connection (“Local Area Connection 2,” in our case).

 After you have done this configuration, you must restart your computer.
 After restarting it, everything should be working well.
 Try browsing the net from the other computer to see if everything is running properly.

 To share files and printers, you should read our tutorial How to Share Folders and Printers on Your Network to see how this can be done.
-If you are not using a broadband router on the computer that has the Internet connection, you should be very careful, because sharing its folders can allow anyone on the Internet to have access to your files.
+If you are not using a broadband router on the computer that has an Internet connection, you should be very careful, because sharing its folders can allow anyone on the Internet to have access to your files.
 Read more about this in our tutorial Protecting Your Computer Against Invasions.
-In this tutorial you will find some tips for preventing a hacker to gain access to your files.
+In this tutorial, you will find some tips for preventing a hacker to gain access to your files.